Which of the following structures is found in both prokaryotic an... | Channels for Pearson+

 1

-Identify the structures listed in the problem: mitochondria, nucleus, ribosomes, and chloroplasts.
-Determine which of these are membrane-bound organelles.
+Identify the structures listed in the problem: mitochondria, chloroplasts, nucleus, and ribosomes.
+Note that mitochondria, chloroplasts, and nucleus are membrane-bound organelles.

-Recall that mitochondria, nucleus, and chloroplasts are membrane-bound organelles found only in eukaryotic cells.
-Prokaryotic cells do not have these structures.
+Recall that prokaryotic cells do not have membrane-bound organelles, so they do not contain mitochondria, chloroplasts, or a nucleus.

-Understand that ribosomes are non-membrane-bound structures responsible for protein synthesis and are found in both prokaryotic and eukaryotic cells.
+Understand that ribosomes are the cellular structures responsible for protein synthesis and are found in both prokaryotic and eukaryotic cells.
+They are not membrane-bound, which allows them to be present in prokaryotic cells.

-Conclude that ribosomes are the correct answer as they are the only structure listed that is present in both prokaryotic and eukaryotic cells.
+Conclude that ribosomes are the structure found in both prokaryotic and eukaryotic cells, as they are essential for protein synthesis in all living organisms.

 Watch next